numen31337/copy_with_extension/copy_with_extension_gen/README.md

 [![Pub Package](https://img.shields.io/pub/v/copy_with_extension_gen.svg)](https://pub.dev/packages/copy_with_extension_gen)

-Provides [Dart Build System](https://pub.dev/packages/build) builder for generating `copyWith` extensions for classes annotated with [copy_with_extension](https://pub.dev/packages/copy_with_extension).
-For more information on how this package works, see [my blog article](https://alexander-kirsch.com/blog/dart-extensions/).
+This package provides a builder for the [Dart Build System](https://pub.dev/packages/build) that generates `copyWith` extensions for classes annotated with [copy_with_extension](https://pub.dev/packages/copy_with_extension).
+For a detailed explanation of how this package works, check out [my blog article](https://alexander-kirsch.com/blog/dart-extensions/).

 This library allows you to copy instances of immutable classes modifying specific fields like so: